Quad Bikes and All-Terrain Vehicles (ATVs)

 Yes.
 As enforcement of road traffic legislation is a matter for the Gardai, we advise that suspected breaches of this legislation should be reported to them.
 Road traffic-related incidents can also be reported to Traffic Watch on 1890 205 805.

-If used on a public road which includes a footpath quad are subject to all of the regulatory controls that apply to other mechanically propelled vehicles as mentioned above.
+If used on a public road, quads are subject to all of the regulatory controls that apply to other mechanically propelled vehicles as mentioned above.
 However, enforcement of these regulations is a matter for An Garda Síochána so ultimately the discretion lies with them.

 Tyres fitted to a vehicle being used on the road require type approval i.e. e-marked, s-marked and have a minimum 1.6 mm tread depth.
 If off-road tyres meet with these requirements, then they can be used on a public road.
 Some off-road tyres are marked ‘for off-road use only’ and may not be used on a public road.
 You can also refer to our booklet Tyre_Safety_Information_Guide_